Egida/Fatebot-v0.2.2/README.md

 <p><strong>Fate v0.2</strong> = Update get bot system information function and Add tutorial in main and scan file.</p>
 <p><strong>Fate v0.2.1</strong> = Cut private scanning and OS signal by change it to delete when running.
 And change some IRC commands that will type easier.</p>
 <p><strong>Fate v0.2.2</strong> = Cut scan failed report for fix server overheat and excess Flood,
-  And Optimize by change ip range and default ping time, That will find SSH port faster.(Maybe, But faster than old one.)</p>
+  And Optimize by change ip range and default ping time, That will help to find SSH port faster.(Maybe, But faster than old one.)</p>

 # IRC Commands
 <ul>